Sleep Disorders

 Among older adults with sleep complaints, it is very important to investigate sleep habits, sleep debt, as well as social and environmental aspects, even in the presence of primary sleep disorders.
 Circadian sleep-wake rhythm disorders are often underestimated, particularly among older adults and those with cognitive decline, because they can be confused with insomnia or excessive daytime sleepiness.

 Nocturia is common among older adults.
-Clinicians should consider sleep dysfunction as a contributing factor in patients resistant to therapies targeting the lower urinary tract (103).
+Clinicians should consider sleep dysfunction a contributing factor in patients resistant to therapies targeting the lower urinary tract (112).

 In older adults, a detailed clinical history concerning sleep habits, lifestyles, sleep-wake rhythms, and daytime napping is highly recommended.
 The clinical detection of excessive daytime sleepiness is challenging, and clinicians should dedicate particular attention to this complaint.
 Salivary melatonin concentrations and body core temperature measurements are important markers of the circadian sleep-wake rhythm, but more data are needed to use them in clinical practice.

-Clinicians should systematically screen for obstructive sleep apnea in older adults and patients with mild cognitive impairment and dementia (86).
-In older women the assessment of primary sleep disturbances and sleep-disordered breathing in particular needs special attention for the possibility of unusual presentations (08).
+Clinicians should systematically screen for obstructive sleep apnea in older adults and patients with mild cognitive impairment and dementia (94).
+In older women, the assessment of primary sleep disturbances and sleep-disordered breathing, in particular, needs special attention for the possibility of unusual presentations (09).

-For the assessment of several primary sleep disorders, instrumental support may be necessary according to specific guidelines, referring the patient to sleep specialists.
+For the assessment of several primary sleep disorders, instrumental support, such as referring the patient to sleep specialists, may be necessary according to specific guidelines.

-Numerous chronic conditions and sleep disturbances are connected in a bidirectional mode, so they have to be investigated and managed together with integrated approaches.
+Numerous chronic conditions and sleep disturbances are connected in a bidirectional mode, so they must be investigated and managed together with integrated approaches.

-The management of social jet lag, sleep debt, and sleep disturbances since young and middle age may be important in preventing chronic conditions and cognitive decline in older persons.
-Interventions may include improvements in behavioral routines and sleep hygiene, physical exercise, stress management, and regulation of the exposure levels to natural light (49).
+Managing social jet lag, sleep debt, and sleep disturbances since young and middle age may be important in preventing chronic conditions and cognitive decline in older persons.
+Interventions may include improvements in behavioral routines and sleep hygiene, physical exercise, stress management, and regulation of the exposure levels to natural light (55).

 In older adults, primary sleep disorders should be managed according to evidence-based recommendations but with particular attention to some specific age-related aspects.
-Recommendations for the management of sleep disturbances in older adults can be used, at least in part, even for persons with cognitive decline.
-These recommendations should be periodically updated: at present there are few double-blind, randomized controlled trials concerning pharmacological and nonpharmacological treatments (12; 45; 109).
-For instance, cognitive behavioral therapy for insomnia is recommended as the first-line treatment of chronic insomnia (75) but few trials have specifically involved menopausal women and older adults.
+Recommendations for managing sleep disturbances in older adults can be used, at least partly, even for persons with cognitive decline.
+These recommendations should be periodically updated: there are few double-blind, randomized controlled trials concerning pharmacological and nonpharmacological treatments (13; 51; 118).
+For instance, cognitive behavioral therapy for insomnia is recommended as the first-line treatment of chronic insomnia (83), but few trials have specifically involved menopausal women and older adults.

-Among older adults, continuous positive airway pressure treatment of obstructive sleep apnea is recommended.
+Continuous positive airway pressure treatment of obstructive sleep apnea is recommended among older adults.
 It can reduce sleepiness, fatigue, and depressive symptoms, contributing to a better quality of life.
 In patients with dementia, continuous positive airway pressure improves sleep and agitation, can contribute to reducing cardio and cerebrovascular comorbidities, and possibly can reduce the progression of cognitive decline.
-In older persons with dementia, compliance to continuous positive airway pressure often requires a valid caregiver, but it is acceptable and does not significantly hinder the therapy (20; 21; 83; 74).
+In older persons with dementia, compliance to continuous positive airway pressure often requires a valid caregiver, but it is acceptable and does not significantly hinder the therapy (23; 24; 91; 81).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.